-- trade, business or professional associations - other organisations where the subscription is incurred in the production of assessable income, and - journals, newspapers or magazines where these relate to the production of assessable income.
+- trade, business or professional associations - other organisations where the subscription expense is incurred in producing assessable income, and - journals or magazines where these relate to producing assessable income.

-Do not claim for fees paid to acquire or retain membership of a sporting or social club or a political party.
+Do not claim for fees paid for membership of a sporting or social club or a political party.